1976 California Angels season

-The 1976 California Angels season involved the Angels finishing fourth in the American League West with a record of 76 wins and 86 losses.
+The 1976 California Angels season was the 16th season of the Angels franchise in the American League, the 11th in Anaheim, and their 11th season playing their home games at Anaheim Stadium.
+The Angels finished the season fourth in the American League West with a record of 76 wins and 86 losses.

 After a concert by The Who in March, groundskeepers reported that more than 100 marijuana plants sprouted on the playing field of Anaheim Stadium.